Calerid/the_odin_projects/README.md

 # odin-recipes
-These are my projects for The Odin Project.
+These are my submissions for The Odin Project.

 Current completed projects:
 Recipes